themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 >
 > -Endofound.org

 ## What are the Treatment options?

 This section provides information on the available endometriosis treatments with special attention paid to the limitations and risks of each method, including surgery and medications.
+Some of the therapies listed target the disease progression while others only address the symptoms.

 * Surgery: Excision vs Ablation
 * Hormonal Contraceptives
 * Alternative Therapies
 * Pain Management

-**Surgery:**
+**Excision Surgery:**

-**Excision**: Dr. Redwine's [approach](http://endopaedia.info/treatment.html) to laparoscopic excision of endometriosis has become the standard of surgical care  and has proven effective through years of clinical success and more recently clinical trails.
+Dr. Redwine's [approach](http://endopaedia.info/treatment.html) to laparoscopic excision of endometriosis has become the standard of surgical care and has proven effective through years of clinical success and more recently clinical trails.

+> Minimally invasive laparoscopic excision surgery remains the gold standard for diagnosis and treatment, ideally performed in the specialty treatment setting or performed by an advanced surgeon.
+>
+> \
+>
+>
+> -ERC
+>
 > Deep-excision is performed during laparoscopic excision surgery, where the surgeon carefully excises or removes, the entire lesion from wherever it is found.
 This includes the tissue beneath the surface.
 Endometriosis acts like an iceberg -  despite the disease being identified above the surface of the tissue, the majority is implanted into the tissue below the surface.
 This is why it is so important to find a surgeon who removes lesions in their entirety.
 >
 > \